 This contains numerous alphabetically-ordered contributors listed as co-authors on the book’s title page, first three are W. Berry, WC Dilger, and JR Dugan.

 Quoting from the introductory pages, this book was ‘published exclusively for the Homemakers’ Library League, Inc. by special arrangement with Home Library Press, New York, NY.

-No marks on any pages, with corners and page edges still crisp.
-Color plates still present throughout book, undamaged.
+There are no marks on any pages, with corners and page edges still crisp.
+The color plates still present throughout book, undamaged.
 There are some very small discolorations on the back cover, but they’re too faint for me to capture with the camera on my cell phone.
 Some fading has occurred at the top and bottom edges of the book spine.
-Binding has come lose between the spine and interior pages, but no visible rips….not an expert, but I think this could be easily repaired.
+The binding has come loose between the spine and interior pages, but no visible rips….not an expert, but I think this could be easily repaired.

 There’s a HUGE range in the dollar amount on-line sellers are asking for copies of this book.
 For example, Amazon.com displayed 11 results when I searched for ‘better living encyclopedia 1963,’ listed for as little as $10.00, and as high as $500.00.
 Last month there was a copy being offered for $2500.00.

 I’ve attached several photos of the book exterior and introductory pages.